mikhmol/SelfAssessment/Skills/Paradigms.md

 ## Multi-paradigm programming

 - Theory
-  - Procedural programming
+  - Procedural programming: 🖐️ used
-  - Imperative programming
+  - Imperative programming: 🖐️ used
-  - Structured programming
+  - Structured programming: 🖐️ used
-  - Non-structured programming
+  - Non-structured programming: 🖐️ used
-  - Functional programming
+  - Functional programming: 🖐️ used
-  - Prototype-based programming
+  - Prototype-based programming: 🖐️ used
-  - Object-oriented programming
+  - Object-oriented programming: 🖐️ used
-  - Object-based programming
+  - Object-based programming: 🖐️ used
-  - Generic programming
+  - Generic programming:👂 heard
   - Concurrent computing
-  - Asyncronous programming
+  - Asyncronous programming: 🖐️ used
-  - Parallel programming
+  - Parallel programming:👂 heard
-  - Reactive programming
+  - Reactive programming:👂 heard
   - FRP (Functional-reactive)
   - Automata-based programming
   - Domain-specific languages
-  - Multi-paradigm programming
+  - Multi-paradigm programming: 🖐️ used
   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor: 🖐️ used
-  - new
+  - new: 🖐️ used
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
-  - Async method
+  - Async method: 🖐️ used
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🖐️ used
-  - Field declarations
+  - Field declarations: 🖐️ used
-  - Inheritance
+  - Inheritance: 🖐️ used
-  - Parent class
+  - Parent class: 🖐️ used
-  - Polymorphism
+  - Polymorphism: 🖐️ used
-  - Abstract class
+  - Abstract class: 🖐️ used
-  - Interface
+  - Interface: 🖐️ used
-  - Encapsulation
+  - Encapsulation: 🖐️ used
-  - Hidden class
+  - Hidden class: 🖐️ used
   - Object form
-  - instance
+  - instance: 🖐️ used
   - Introspection
   - Reflection
 - Patterns
-  - Singleton
+  - Singleton: 🖐️ used
-  - Factory Method
+  - Factory Method:👂 heard
   - Abstract Factory
   - Adapter
-  - Observer
+  - Observer:👂 heard
   - Strategy
-  - Facade
+  - Facade:👂 heard
   - Proxy
   - Chain of Responsibility
   - Command
-  - Iterator
+  - Iterator:👂 heard
   - State
   - Bridge
   - Builder
-  - Prototype
+  - Prototype:👂 heard
   - Composite
-  - Decorator
+  - Decorator:👂 heard
   - Flyweight
   - Mediator
   - Memento